inasafe/inasafe-doc/docs/source/developer-docs/key_technologies.rst

 Key Technologies
 ================

-Here you can find ressources you should read first to understand howto and where to contribute to |project_name|.
+Here you can find resources you should read first to understand how and where to contribute to |project_name|.

 Tutorials